 The sub then began shelling.
 The first shot hit the wheelhouse of the tugboat, setting it on fire.
-Then the Germans turned to the barges, sinking three of them efficiently.
+Then the Germans turned to the barges, efficiently sinking three.
 The final barge proved a more difficult target.
-Though they shelled it for a half-hour, it still stayed afloat.
+Though the Germans shelled it for a half-hour, it still stayed afloat.

 The attack subsided temporarily when two planes from the Chatham Naval Air Station arrived.
 Tourist eyewitnesses, astounded as the fighting played out just off shore at Nauset Beach, saw one plane swoop low and the airman toss a something at the sub, but it did not explode.
 Later, newspapers would report that the airmen were student pilots and they tossed sand bags at the boat because they had no live ammunition.

-As the plane circled back around for another pass, the sub stopped firing on the tugboat and barge and trained its machine guns on the planes.
+As the plane circled back around for another pass, the sub stopped firing on the tugboat and barge.
+It then trained its machine guns on the planes.
 Within minutes, the German vessel submerged out of sight.
-It was a surprising and dangerous move in the shallow waters, but the boat stayed out of view and the airmen, thinking the enemy had left, returned to Chatham.
+It was a surprising and dangerous move in the shallow waters.
+The boat, however, stayed out of view and the airmen, thinking the enemy had left, returned to Chatham.

 The attack was not over, however.
 After the planes had departed, the U-boat again surfaced and resumed firing until it sank the final barge.
 With the barges taken care of, the U-boat crew resumed shelling the tugboat.
 Only when the tug was in flames from the bow to the stern did the U-156 finally submerge and leave the area.

 Rescuers from the lifesaving station pulled the tugboat’s crew to shore.
-The crew members from the barges all made it safely to land, most picked up from life boats by merchant vessels in the area.
+The crew members from the barges all made it safely to land.
+Merchant vessels in the area picked up most of them from life boats.
 In all, 41 people had to be rescued, including three women and five children.
-One member of the tugboat crew suffered serious injury to his hand, which was hit by a shell fragment.
+One member of the tugboat crew suffered serious injury to his hand, hit by a shell fragment.

-In part, U.S. intelligence said, the show was probably deliberate, designed to undermine American confidence as the natiion expanded its troop presence in Europe.
+In part, U.S. intelligence said, the show was probably deliberate.
+The Germans intended it to undermine American confidence as the nation expanded its troop presence in Europe.